-I write about race, technology, music, and subculture.
+I make TV on HBO about race, culture, and subculture.
 I know a lot about video games, Japan, rap music, and any combination of the above.
 Currently working on a book on Japanese hip-hop culture.

 You can choose your team, and you can choose your position, but you can’t choose your race.
 Your character is black.